felipealbrecht/DeepBlue-Manual/02-data-types/02-01-experiments.md

 all_experiments = server.list_experiments("hg19", "", "", "", "", user_key)
 ```

-If we want to list all experiments from the human genome assembly *hg19*, the epigenetic mark *H3K27me3* from the *ENCODE* project:
+If we with to list all Experiments from the human genome assembly *hg19* with the epigenetic mark *H3K27me3* from the *ENCODE* project:

 ```python
 import xmlrpclib